-volumes of food stamps from Chinese takeout restaurants in the Greater New York metropolitan area and other sources, at a certain percentage of the coupons' face value," then allegedly resold them to the defendants at a greater percentage of the face value.
+NEW YORK -- The U.S. Attorney for the Southern District of New York said last week 24 individuals have been charged with participating in a multimillion-dollar fraud and money-laundering scheme involving food stamps. volumes of food stamps from Chinese takeout restaurants in the Greater New York metropolitan area and other sources, at a certain percentage of the coupons' face value," then allegedly resold them to the defendants at a greater percentage of the face value.
 The complaint did ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.

 Attention Paid Print Subscribers: While you have already been granted free access to SN we ask that you register now.
 We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.